 11-01 43rd Avenue between 11th and 12th Streets

 This trendy boutique hotel in Long Island City, Queens boasts 100 rooms and sweeping views of the Manhattan skyline from its rooftop lounge, which also hosts free events.
-There's an on-site art gallery and it's just one subway stop from midtown Manhattan, or you can try the complimentary car service.
-Parents can request cribs and might want to scope out the picnic package, too.
-Queens is the city’s most diverse borough, ripe for exploration, and the hotel is walking distance from some fine tourist attractions like Socrates Sculpture Park, the Museum of the Moving Image, the Noguchi Museum, and MoMA PS1.
+There's an on-site art gallery and it's just one subway stop from midtown Manhattan, or you can try the complimentary shuttle service.
+Parents can request cribs for some rooms.
+Queens is the city’s most diverse borough, ripe for exploration, and the hotel is walking distance from only-in-NYC attractions like Socrates Sculpture Park, the Museum of the Moving Image, the Noguchi Museum, and MoMA PS1.